 Three 3000-level courses (as described above); Five additional courses above the 3000-level; not more than one course taught in English may count.
 (The equivalents of three of these courses are taken abroad.)

-Three tracks (two in literature and culture and one in language and linguistics): Three courses at the 3000-level (as described above); four courses at the 4000-level; one course at the 5000-level SENIOR SEMINAR or higher (this last course must be taken on campus); not more than one course taught in English WITHIN THE CONCENTRATION may count.
-(The equivalents of three of these courses are taken abroad.)
+All Spanish courses at the 3000-, 4000-, and 5000- level count toward the major.
+Students take three courses at the 3000-level, four courses at the 4000-level, one course at the 5000-level SENIOR SEMINAR or higher (this last course must be taken on campus); not more than one course taught in English WITHIN THE CONCENTRATION may count.

-Those who choose French as their primary language are not obligated to choose a track.
 Students must take two courses at or above the 3000-level and three courses at or above the 4000-level taught in French.
 (Students may always opt to take courses at a higher level to satisfy these requirements.
 For example, if instead of two 3000-level courses a student who selects French as their primary language may opt to take one 3000-level course and four courses at a higher level.)
-A total of 9 credits beyond the 2000-level are taken abroad and selected in consultation with the adviser.
+A total of 9 credits beyond the 2000-level are taken abroad and selected in consultation with the advisor.
 If a student selects a program that only offers six credits, the remaining three credits may be taken on campus.

-Those who choose Italian as their primary language are not obligated to choose a track.
-Students must take two courses at or above the 3000 level, two courses at or above the 4000 level, one course above the 5000 level taught in Italian.
-(Students may always opt to take courses at a higher level to satisfy a particular requirement.
+Students must take two courses at or above the 3000-level, three courses at or above the 4000-level taught in Italian.
+(Students may alway opt to take courses at a higher level to satisfy a particular requirement.
 For example, if instead of two 3000-level courses a student who selects Italian as their primary language may opt to take one 3000-level course and three 4000-level courses.)
 The remaining three courses (9 credits) are taken abroad and selected in consultation with the advisor.

 Upon enrolling in the Romance Studies major, students will be assigned an ASC advisor as well as an advisor in the department of their primary language.
 This advisor will be responsible for answering curricular questions and approving course changes.